BACK TO DIRECTIVES

 The Gyōji Directive

-Do not allow identity to authorize silence.
+Identity does not authorize silence.

 Implementation Protocol